 It used to be the case that one person conducted a job interview.
 Usually, a senior manager if a single interview, or possibly a lower manager, is a two or even three-step traditional interview process.
 There was, however, a degree of inefficiency to multi interview processes, and we’ve seen group interviews increasingly used to streamline proceedings.

-If you’re undertaking a job search, you may well get offered a group interview.
+If you’re undertaking a job search or looking to change jobs, you may well get offered a group interview.
 Just what are group interviews, though?
 Why are they better than the process used before?
 Are all group interviews the same, and should you expect the same questions in each?
 Read on to find out.

 What are group interviews?